Hghrv/GDPR-Obfuscator/README.md

         Default region name [None]: us-west-2
         Default output format [None]: json

       .
-Uploading the test csv file into the input s3 bucket: aws s3 cp /path/to/your/src/test_file.csv s3://gdpr-data-storage/
+Uploading the test csv file into the input s3 bucket with AWS_cli: aws s3 cp /path/to/your/src/test_file.csv s3://gdpr-data-storage/

       .
-Downloading the obfuscated .csv file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.csv <you_local_path>
+Downloading the obfuscated .csv file locally from the output s3 bucket with AWS_cli: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.csv <your_local_path>

       .
-Downloading the obfuscated .json file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.json <you_local_path>
+Downloading the obfuscated .json file locally from the output s3 bucket with AWS_cli: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.json <your_local_path>

       .
-Downloading the obfuscated .parquet file locally from the output s3 bucket: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.parquet <you_local_path>
+Downloading the obfuscated .parquet file locally from the output s3 bucket with AWS_cli: aws s3 cp s3://gdpr-obfuscator-ouput/obfuscated_file.parquet <your_local_path>

 ### Note on Unit-Testing and Mock-Tests

 In this project, Pytest uses Coverage and Pep8 plugins for PEP8 safety compliance.
 While the lambda handler was tested with an actual AWS account, the utility modules where tested with mock_aws to simulate s3 buckets and reduce storage costs in the potential event where an event bridge might sent a large quantity of files for tests.
 This is in order to maintain elasticity of resources.
 Similarly, separate output and backend s3 buckets are created to avoid reccuring costs (when input and output are processed in the same s3 bucket) according to recommendations on the AWS website.

       .
 Run tests on your terminal with the command below: pytest

 All unit-tests were succesful, hence ensuring reliability and accuracy of all the different created modules:
 ![Current Pytest results](pytest_results.png)

       .
 For more detailed printing, add the "-vvvrp" flag as below: